nbonneel/PerceptualBRDF/BrdfDistancesClassical/README.md

 # Python code for metrics in the paper *Perceptual Quality of BRDF approximations; dataset and metrics*

 This python code compute all nine metrics used in the paper *Perceptual Quality of BRDF approximations: dataset and metrics*, for a single BRDF or for the whole dataset.
-The input BRDF must be in a proprietary format, Titopo, which lineal samples the BRDF along the Theta_In, Theta_out and Phi_out angles, with the same number of samples than the binary (MERL) format.
+The input BRDF must be in a proprietary format, Titopo, which linearly samples the BRDF along the Theta_In, Theta_out and Phi_out angles, with the same number of samples than the binary (MERL) format.
 Binary files may be converted using the provided BrdfConvert code, written in C++.
 Please refer to the corresponding README for compilation and usage instructions.
 We also provide a python script to do this, but the conversion is very slow in this case.

 ## Usage :
 ### Computing all 9 metrics for two single BRDFs :